DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-06-22-home-fee-status.md

 If we implement this design we need to ensure that it's clear on the provider interface that candidates' answers to these questions will not necessarily be enough to assess their fee status.

-We also need find out it gives providers enough detail to have significant value.
+We also need to assess whether it gives providers enough detail to have value.
 Otherwise, it does not merit the additional burden for candidates.